algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 Each commit must be named in English and have a meaningful name.
 Multiple commits can be done in one branch.
 Commit as much as possible, it will help us to keep track of the changes.
-You can commit not working code, as long as it's not pushed.
+You can commit WIP code, as long as it's not merged in the main branch.

 ### Pull Request